 To coincide with the launch of its new inquiry report on public transport decarbonisation ‘Fossil-Free Future‘, the Cross Party Group (CPG) on Sustainable Transport met in the Scottish Parliament to discuss next steps for cutting emissions from Scotland’s public transport.

 We brought together our members, transport operators and local politicians and organisations in our Zero-Carbon Public Transport Summit held in Inverness in Spring 2023.

 The event saw a panel of MSPs, MPs and local councillors contribute their thoughts on zero-carbon public transport in addition to roundtable discussions, contributions from bus, rail and ferry operators such as Stagecoach, ScotRail and CMAL.

 The summit was a great opportunity to discuss the challenges in decarbonisation as well as the opportunities which come with transitioning to a zero-carbon public transport network.

 3 July 2023

-We were delighted to host our Zero-Carbon Public Transport Summit in Inverness this June, bringing together our members, local politicians and transport operators to discuss how Scotland can take action…
+We report on our Zero-Carbon Public Transport Summit held in Inverness – which brought together our members, local politicians and transport operators to discuss cutting emissions from Scotland’s public transport network.